TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 **Edit Calculator Equipment Details**

+- Users are able to edit equipment details in their calculator by completing a single form

 Clicking the Edit Calculator Equipment Details button ![Edit Calculator Equipment Details Button](static/readme_images/edit-equipment-button.jpg) brings you to the following page:

 ![Edit Calculator Equipment Details Page](static/readme_images/edit-equipment.jpg)

 **Delete Calculator Equipment**

+- Users are able to delete equipment from their calculator
+- A confimation page has been added to avoid a user from accidentally deleting equipment

 Clicking the Delete Calculator Equipment button ![Delete Calculator Equipment Button](static/readme_images/delete-equipment-button.jpg) brings you to the following page: